Man charged with murder after shooting at New Hampshire country club leaves 1 dead, at least 2 injured, officials say

 The guests quickly realized the noise was gunshots being fired by a man in the club’s restaurant and began to scatter for safety.
 Some went out the door or into the kitchen, others took cover under tables, witnesses said.

-59-year-old Robert Steven DeCesare was killed and two other adults were injured in the shooting at the Sky Meadow Country Club in Nashua, state Attorney General John M. Formella said in a statement early Sunday.
+Fifty-nine-year-old Robert Steven DeCesare was killed and two other adults – one restaurant patron and one employee – were injured in the shooting at the Sky Meadow Country Club in Nashua, state Attorney General John M. Formella said at a news conference Sunday.

-Officials said Saturday night people also suffered non-gunshot-related injuries in the chaos, but didn’t specify how many.
+The employee who was shot was airlifted to Massachusetts General Hospital and is in critical but stable condition, Nashua Police Chief Kevin Rourke said.

+DeCesare’s mother, Evie O’Rourke, told CNN her son was having dinner with his wife and daughter at the restaurant inside the country club when the shooting happened.

+DeCesare’s daughter is set to be married in a few weeks and will no longer have her father to walk her down the aisle.

+O’Rourke hopes her son is remembered as “one of those great guys that everybody loves,” and says she is proud of him for saving the lives of his wife and daughter in his final moments.

-Hunter Nadeau, 23, was arrested and charged with second-degree murder in DeCesare’s death, according to Formella’s statement, which said there was no known connection between the two men.
+Hunter Nadeau, 23, was arrested and charged with second-degree murder in DeCesare’s death, according to a statement from Formella, which said there was no known connection between the two men.

 “Additional charges likely will be brought, including for the additional shooting victims,” the statement said.